BDmajora/SimpleBlockMod/README.md

   + Generates in the lava oceans in the nether
   + Absorbs lava like a sponge absorbs water
   + Cools down when placed in water
-* Soul Wax Candle and Soul Wax
-  + Crafted with soul wax and string
-  + Soul wax is made from smelting soul sand
 * More Slabs
   + 24 blocks now have slabs to go along with them
 * More Stairs